quantum-tinkerer/pymablock/paper/finding_effective_model.md

 We use the Kwant package [kwant](doi:10.1088/1367-2630/16/6/063065) to build the Hamiltonian of the system.
-In the following code, we define a square lattice of $L \times W = 200 \times 40$ sites with $2$ orbitals per unit cell with the superconducting region in the middle and the quantum dots on the sides.
+In the following code, we define a square lattice of $L \times W = 200 \times 40$ sites with $2$ orbitals per unit cell.
+The lattice is divided into three regions: a quantum dot on the left, a superconducting region in the middle, and a quantum dot on the right.

 ```{embed} # cell-10-finding_effective_model
 ```